proycon/LaMachine/README.md

 Partially works on:

- * Mac OS X Yosemite/El Capitan  *(wopr does not work yet, python-frog breaks, optional software valkuil and tscan are not supported)*
+ * Mac OS X Yosemite/El Capitan  *(wopr does not work yet, python-frog breaks, gecco and toad are not available; optional software valkuil and tscan are not supported)*
  * Ubuntu 12.04 LTS - Precise Pangolin  *(provided you first manually upgrade to Python 3.3 or above! python-timbl may fail)*